enqueuezero/site/content/sqlalchemy.md

 ### DBAPI

-DBAPI is a Python Database API, which defines some standardize functions and errors to communicate with databases.
+DBAPI is the Python Database API, which standardize the functions and errors to communicate with databases.

 It's not part of SQLAlchemy but is essential for SQLAlchemy to connect to different databases.